Renovation News to Know –

 There is currently a freeze on building efforts while we revise our plans again to match projected costs and solicit bids from contractors.
 This freeze also means the community of St. Paul's has time to find our way through this season of uncertainty in the global United Methodist Church and time of covid-19, insofar as the deadlines imposed by the county's permitting process will allow.

 - Our plans create ADA (Americans with Disabilities Act) compliant entrances into our building, including from the parking lot to the front door on Armory Avenue, and to the Fellowship Hall.
 In addition, a new elevator is proposed to directly connect the sanctuary level to the Fellowship Hall.

 - Reworking of the Mitchell Street and parking lot entrances will create a more direct pathway to our sanctuary to ease navigation both for new visitors and for those with limited mobility.

 - Space adjustments to the Octagon kitchen and coat room area will create a more open space for fellowship opportunities and allow better accessibility, including changes to the small bathrooms.

-- A renovation of the Fellowship Hall will create a more modern appearance, a more welcoming entrance from the street, and greater opportunities for hosting fellowship and ministry work.
+- A renovation of the Fellowship Hall will create a more welcoming entrance from the street and greater opportunities for hosting fellowship and ministry work.

 Still have questions?
 Please write to email@example.com.